The flowering stage of Cannabis

 How does Cannabis use Phosphorus (P) during the Flowering Stage

-Apart from that, it keeps on being part of the formation of the oils, sugars and starches and the photosynthesis process,all of which is necessary for the plant to thrive.
+Apart from that, phosphorous keeps on being part of the formation of the oils, sugars and starches as well as the photosynthesis process, all of which is necessary for the plant to thrive.

-How does Marijuana use of Potassium (K) during the Flowering Stage
+How does Cannabis use of Potassium (K) during the Flowering Stage

 Potassium basically acts in the same way during the whole life of your Marijuana Plant.